 | Remote integrations are awkward and brittle. | MCP tool access and A2A delegation were treated as interchangeable. | Use MCP for local tool and context access, and A2A when one independent agent system must delegate to another. |

-If you allow cyclic graphs (for example, "if the tracking lookup fails, try again with a different query"), you must enforce termination.
+If you allow cyclic graphs (for example, "if the release lookup fails, try again with a different query"), you must enforce termination.
 Common guards include:

 recursion_limit in the graph invoke or stream config.step_count or error_count field in state that increments each retry.max_turns guard in conversation loops that forces a transition to failure handling or human review.Without one of these, two agents can pass a task back and forth forever.